nejukmaster/ProjectA/ProjectA/Assets/Terrain/Water/readme.md

 ### Foam

-Foam means expression of breaking-wave at coast.
-It built by comparing Scene Depth value and fragment's depth.
+Foam means the expression of waves breaking off the coast.
+It is obtained by comparing the Scene Depth value with the depth value of the current fragment.